-The player rolls two six-sided dice (2d6) and adds the result to their relevant Skill Level to calculate the total.
+3. The player then rolls two six-sided dice and adds them to the most appropriate Skill Level to get a total for the Heroic Roll

-Success: If the total equals or exceeds the TN, the action succeeds, and the GM describes the result.
+6. If the total is higher than the Target Number then the attempted action was successful and the GM describes the outcome

-Failure: If the total is less than the TN, the action fails, and the GM narrates the outcome.
+7. If the total is less than the Target Number then the attempted action was unsuccessful and the GM describes the outcome

 Difficulty of Task = Target Number